-We draw on a central insight from the large body of work on intersectionality in our analysis: when analyzing representation of different dimensions of identity, such as race and gender, it is critical to characterize the power imbalances and their manifestations that lead to greater disadvantage among individuals at the intersection of multiple marginalized identities.
-We acknowledge that a more developed intersectional analysis requires a widereaching analysis of norms, rules, laws, and history that is beyond the scope of our study.
-Instead, the starting point for our analysis is that a key site of power - and thus of potential power imbalances - are the messages contained within the material we use to teach children.
-More specifically, the inclusion or exclusion of identity groups in this content is a fundamental expression of power, as it signals to the reader the spaces that these identities do or do not occupy in society (Crenshaw, 1989, 1990; Davis, 2008; Ghavami, Katsiaficas and Rogers, 2016).
-Children's books are an important site of the exercise of societal power, given the potential for such content to shape the beliefs, norms, and conceptions of history that the next generation will adopt (Fuchs-Schündeln and Masella, 2016; Cantoni et al., 2017; Arold, Woessmann and Zierow, 2022; Arold, 2022).
-In this paper, we explore whether there is differential representation of identities at the intersections of multiple sites of marginalization within dimensions of skin color, race, gender, and age.
+Our computational approach also allows us to advance and expand the scope of analysis exploring whether there is differential representation of identities at the intersections of multiple sites of marginalization within dimensions of skin color, race, gender, and age.
+This analysis draws on a central insight from the large body of work on intersectionality: when analyzing representation of different dimensions of identity, such as race and gender, it is critical to characterize the power imbalances and their manifestations that lead to greater disadvantage among individuals at the intersection of multiple marginalized identities.
+The inclusion or exclusion of identity groups in the content we study is a fundamental expression of power for two reasons.
+One, it signals to the reader the spaces that these identities do or do not occupy in society (Crenshaw, 1990).
+Two, it has the potential to shape the beliefs, norms, and conceptions of history that the next generation will adopt (Fuchs-Schündeln and Masella, 2016; Cantoni et al., 2017; Arold, Woessmann and Zierow, 2022).